lunasorcery/hxdmp/README.md

 	Customize the column layout using a layout string.
 	Each character of `layout_str` represents a column.
 	Available column types are:
-	a: Ascii   Each byte is printed in ascii, or '.' for non-ascii values
-	c: Color   Each byte is printed as a █, colored according to its value
-	x: heX     Each byte is printed as two lowercase hex digits
-	X: heX     Each byte is printed as two uppercase hex digits The default layout string is xa for consistency with most hex editors.
+	a (ascii) Each byte is printed in ascii, or '.' for non-ascii values c (color) Each byte is printed as a block colored according to its value x (hex)   Each byte is printed as two lowercase hex digits X (hex)   Each byte is printed as two uppercase hex digits The default layout string is xa for consistency with most hex editors.
 	You can replace the default value with the HXDMP_LAYOUT environment variable.